MrBlenny/pi-automation/README.md

 # PI Automation

-This server runs on a raspberry pi and controls various home automation functions.
+This server runs on a raspberry pi and controls various home automation functions via GPIO.

 ## Usage
 * Make sure `pm2` is installed and configured on the pi